 Professors who have a retirement date in mind that is five to ten years away should begin planning for it now, and make sure their portfolio is set up properly.
 You don’t want to go into retirement with more risk than you believed and then have to adjust after the fact.

-A key point for professors to consider: Do you know how to manage all of your different accounts in a way to create one deposit coming in per month to replace your paycheck from the university?
+A key point for professors to consider: Do you know how to manage all of your different accounts in a way to create one deposit coming in per month to help replace your paycheck from the university?